codegourmet/spawning_logger/README.md

+# SpawningLogger

 A Logger that is able to spawn sub-loggers.

-Sub-loggers are created with a different filename.
+## General

+Example use case: you run a server and want to log different clients each into their own logfile (for example if you got a huge amount of clients connecting).

+This logger can spawn sub-loggers with different files, each of those file's name is derived from the main logger's file and the sub-logger's id.

-Also supports a preset logfile subdirectory in case you create many subloggers.
+Also supports a preset logfile subdirectory in case you create many subloggers (for example you might be interested in splitting development, production, test logs into subdirectories).

 Only the constructor is modified and the spawning factory method added, everything else is delegated to the ruby stdlib ::Logger class.

 ## Examples: